tony-aw/tinycodet/README.md

 ## Pattern attributes in strings

-The `x %s-% p` and `x %s/% p` operators (and their in-place equivalents, given later), and the `s_locate_ith()` functions perform pattern matching for subtracting, counting, and locating patterns, respectively.
+The `x %s-% p` and `x %s/% p` operators (and their in-place equivalents, given later), and the `%sgrep%` operator perform pattern matching for various purposes.
 By default the pattern matching is interpreted as case-sensitive `regex` patterns from `stringi`.

 But, of course, sometimes one wants to change this.
 For example, one may want it to be case insensitive.
 Or perhaps one wants to use fixed